-'Immortal Life of Henrietta Lacks' Author to Speak at NU
+'Immortal Life of Henrietta Lacks' Author to Speak

 Rebecca Skloot will discuss her search to uncover a story of race, class, ethics, scienceJanuary 13, 2012 | by Wendy Leopold